The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 In addition to the proper use of message types, follow the guidelines below to compose messages for clarity, consistency and other guidelines:

 a.
 Grammar

    i.
 Start with a capital letter and end with period besides well-known exceptions.
-Use capital letters for file formats and tool names. e.g.,
-      LEF, DEF, SPICE.
+Use capital letters for file formats and tool names. e.g., LEF, DEF, SPICE. ii.
-   ii.
 After the first word’s capitalization, do not use capital letters (aside from obvious exceptions - RSMT, hCut, etc. iii.
 Do not use exclamations.
 Severity must be communicated by message severity and clear implied or explicit action. iv.
 Avoid long, verbose messages.
 Use commas to list and separate clauses in messages.
    v.
-Spellcheck all messages using American English spellings. vii.
+Spellcheck all messages using American English spellings. vi.
 Use ellipsis (...) only to indicate a pause, as when some tool is running or being intialized

 b.
 Abbreviations and Shortcuts

    i.
 Use single-word versions when well-accepted / well-understood by users and developers.
-   Examples, stdcell, cutline, wirelength, stdcell, flipchip, padring, bondpad, wirebond, libcell, viarule etc.
+Examples, stdcell, cutline, wirelength, stdcell, flipchip, padring, bondpad, wirebond, libcell, viarule etc. ii.

-   ii.
 Do not abbreviate English words, expand for the sake of clarity.
-   Incorrect: Num, # , Correct: Number
-   Incorrect: Tot., Correct: Total
+Incorrect: Num, # , Correct: Number Incorrect: Tot., Correct: Total iii.

-   iii.
 Use acceptable, well-understood abbreviations for brevity.
-Examples, db, tech, lib, inst, term, params, etc.

-   iv.
-Avoid contractions of action words
-   Incorrect: Can't, Don't, Can not
-   Correct: Cannot, Do not
+Examples, db, tech, lib, inst, term, params, etc. iv.
+Avoid contractions of action words Incorrect: Can't, Don't, Can not Correct: Cannot, Do not

-b.
+c.
 Actionability
    Messages should have clear, implied or an explicit action that is necessary for flow continuation or quality of results.
    Correct: A value for core_area must specified in the footprint specification, or in the environment variable CORE_AREA